particle-iot/geofence/README.md

 # geofence
-Particle library to calculate geofence events asynchronously with callbacks
+Particle library to calculate geofence events asynchronously with callbacks.
+This library is used in [tracker-edge](https://github.com/particle-iot/tracker-edge).

----
-### Example
-Look at the usage.cpp file for a basic example of how to use the library.
-Merely instantiate the geofence object, setup the configuration settings for each geofence point, and update it's known current coordinates periodically in the loop().
-You can register a callback to do something meaningful when an event (inside, outside, enter, & exit) occurs.
+## Usage

+See [usage.cpp](/examples/usage/usage.cpp) for a basic example.
+In summary:

+1. instantiate geofence object
+1. setup configuration settings for each geofence point
+1. update it's known current coordinates periodically in `loop()`.

+Register callbacks to do something meaningful when inside, outside, enter, or exit events occur.

+## Develop

+This library has a unit test suite that can be run on a standard Linux or OS X computer.
+The following describes how to build and execute this test suite:

+1. Confirm you are running a gcc compiler that supports >= C++ 14.
+For example, on OS X `gcc --version` of `Apple LLVM version 10.0.1 (clang-1001.0.46.4)` works.
+1. `git clone` repo and `cd geofence`
+1. mkdir `build`
+1. `cd build`
+1. `cmake ..`
+1. `make`; build application code and test suite
+1. `./geofence-test`; run test suite

+Expect to see the tests pass.

+### Validating on real device

+TBD: Describe basic idea of this development/validation flow

+## Release

+TBD: Will describe conventions for cutting a release.
 ### LICENSE

 Unless stated elsewhere, file headers or otherwise, all files herein are licensed under an Apache License, Version 2.0.
 For more information, please read the LICENSE file.